mazwat/mazwat.github.io/design-patterns-lm.md

 ## Design Patterns in Embedded Systems

 I have created a simple example of the observer pattern being used in Arduino.
-It is especially useful for determining
+It is especially useful for determining the

 ## Further Research